 Herbs and supplements will not cure diabetes, but they can significantly help maintain lower blood sugar levels.
+Still, some Herbs and Spices that naturally lower blood sugar are already here and they are worth trying as an alternative approach.

 More and more research is showing that in combination with conventional therapy, they can offer relief of symptoms and reduce the risk of complications.